XiaoMi/pegasus-go-client/docs/how_to_add_new_interface.md

-# Howto Add New Interface
+# Howto: Add New RPC Interface

 This document is lastly edited by Tao Wu (wutao@apache.org), 2021/4/28.

+This document illustrates the steps of adding a new RPC interface to the client.

 ## Steps